uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-background-processing-Background-App-Refresh-Task.md

 }
 ```

-**Don't forget to call `completionHandler` callback.
-If you do not call this callback, the system does not aware your task has been completed, which leads to limiting your app from waking up on the next events**
+**Always call the `completionHandler` callback.
+If you do not, the system will not know your task has completed, which will limit how often your app is woken up for future events.**

-To simulate background fetch, from the tab bar > Debug > Simulate background fetch.
-Note that it works only when running on real devices.
+To simulate a background fetch, go to the tab bar > Debug > Simulate Background Fetch.
+Note that this only works on a real device.

 ![](/Post-Resources/RefreshInBg/simulate_bg_fetch.png "Simulate background fetch")

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/oOysGc_f0pA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## iOS 13+, Advance Background processing - WWDC 2019 and Background execution demystified - WWDC 2020
+## iOS 13+, Advanced Background Processing — WWDC 2019 and WWDC 2020
 [At WWDC 2019](https://developer.apple.com/videos/play/wwdc2019/707/), Apple introduced a new framework for scheduling background work: `BackgroundTasks`.
-This new framework does better support for tasks that are needed to be done in the background.
-There are two kinds of tasks supported by `BackgroundTasks` framework: `BGAppRefreshTaskRequest`, and `BGProcessingTaskRequest`.
-With the presence of the new framework, Apple marked deprecated on the old one from iOS 13, and no longer support on MacOS.
+This framework provides better support for tasks that need to run in the background.
+It supports two task types: `BGAppRefreshTaskRequest` and `BGProcessingTaskRequest`.
+With this new framework, Apple deprecated the old background fetch API starting from iOS 13, and dropped support for it on macOS.

-Firstly, we have to register the identifiers of background tasks executed in our app.
-Open `info.plist` file, and add the following information.
+First, register the identifiers of your background tasks in `info.plist`.
 ```bash
 <key>BGTaskSchedulerPermittedIdentifiers</key>
 <array>